 Ptolemy made Alexandria the intellectual center of the Mediterranean when he built a massive library and museum there.
 The museum contained a covered arcade, seating for quiet contemplation as well as a dining hall.
 The library contained thousands of papyrus scrolls and attracted men of literature and science from all over the Mediterranean area for years to come, Euclid and Archimedes being two of the more notable.
 It became the center of Hellenistic culture.
 Ptolemy began the construction of Pharos, a lighthouse (to be completed by his son Ptolemy II).
 The lighthouse was a massive structure of three stories with a statue of Zeus atop.
 A beacon was visible for miles and was lit day and night.
 It became one of the seven wonders of the ancient world.
 After Ptolemy died in 282 BC, his descendants would rule Egypt for almost three hundred years until it was conquered by Julius Caesar and the Romans.
 After his death, Ptolemy was deified and a festival was held in his honor for years to come.

-- Arthur Cotterell.
-The Pimlico Dictionary Of Classical Civilizations.
+- Cotterell, A. The Pimlico Dictionary Of Classical Civilizations.
 Vintage Digital, 2011.

 - Diodorus.
 World History.

-- Toby Wilkinson.
-The Rise and Fall of Ancient Egypt.
+- Wilkinson, T. The Rise and Fall of Ancient Egypt.
 Random House, 2010.